mzia-s/GBNL/README.md

 sbatch run_gbnl.sh
 # (or: bash run_gbnl.sh)
 ```
-By default, this generates four output files for the example SEQ_ID="N-China-F" (primer with a single mutation at position 28881, G→A), one file per nucleotide (A, C, G, T):
+By default, this generates four output files for the example SEQ_ID="N-China-F" (primer with a single mutation at position 28881, G→A), one file per nucleotide (A, C, G, T) for $k$-mer=1:
 ```bash
 ./outputs/001_N-China-F/001_N-China-F_A_vr1_k1.txt
 ./outputs/001_N-China-F/001_N-China-F_C_vr1_k1.txt